The controversial child trafficking movie that’s become summer’s unlikely hit

 A UK release date is yet to be announced.
 The film also stars Mira Sorvino and Bill Camp.

+Operation Underground Railroad told The Independent: “Operation Underground Railroad (OUR) focuses on the human trafficking problems we know exist and don’t condone theories.
+We are not affiliated with any conspiracy groups, including QAnon, in any way, shape or form.
+Accurate information about child exploitation and human trafficking is imperative to effectively confront these issues.

+“We are grateful the Sound of Freedom is awakening so many to the plague of human trafficking and exploitation.
+The movie and message have created a viral discussion across many platforms.
+We can all agree that protecting children is worth fighting for.”

-The Independent has contacted Operation Underground Railroad and Caviezel for comment.
+The Independent has contacted Caviezel for comment.

 Join our commenting forum